 What Lutz is complaining about is called partial representation, a term used to describe a group — political, social, whatever — that purports to speak for the entirety of its members but fails to do so.
 Lutz co-wrote a 2020 paper on this topic with Matthew McCoy, who teaches medical ethics at the University of Pennsylvania.
 They defined partial representation as an actor claiming “to represent a particular group of people, but appropriately engages with only a subset in that group.”

 Partial representation might be seen as far back as the birth of the neurodiversity movement.
-In 1993, at the International Conference on Autism in Toronto, Canada, an autistic man named Jim Sinclair took the stage to deliver a presentation.
-His speech, titled, “Don’t mourn for us,” is often credited with kicking off today’s self-advocacy movement.
-Sinclair’s speech began with the statement that “parents often report that learning their child is autistic was the most traumatic thing that ever happened to them,” and he went on to describe the “grief” parents felt as the loss of “the normal child” they hoped for but who “never came into existence.”
+In 1993, at the International Conference on Autism in Toronto, Canada, an autistic person named Jim Sinclair took the stage to deliver a presentation.
+Sinclair’s speech, titled, “Don’t mourn for us,” is often credited with kicking off today’s self-advocacy movement.
+The speech began with the statement that “parents often report that learning their child is autistic was the most traumatic thing that ever happened to them,” and Sinclair went on to describe the “grief” parents felt as the loss of “the normal child” they hoped for but who “never came into existence.”

-Yet a child did come into existence — an autistic one — Sinclair said, and he reminded the audience that that child is “here waiting for you.”
+Yet a child did come into existence — an autistic one — Sinclair said, reminding the audience that that child is “here waiting for you.”

 It was a watershed moment, and in the nearly 30 years since that conference, the neurodiversity movement has swelled.
-But if there is a fly in the ointment of that speech, it is the reality that some autistic people lack even basic verbal communication skills, never mind the gift for prose Sinclair showcased as he addressed a crowd and spoke about “us.”
+But if there is a fly in the ointment of that speech, it is the reality that some autistic people lack even basic verbal communication skills, never mind the gift for prose Sinclair showcased while addressing a crowd and speaking about “us.”

 McCoy said that to avoid partial representation in autism, a group would need to interact with those who are able to articulate their own interests, but also those with the “most profound autism” and “patients and caregivers,” as well as doctors and others.
 If a group relies solely on “engagement with autistic self-advocates to understand the interests of the broader autistic population,” then it “carries a risk of bias,” the paper states.